 Pinnacle respects the rights of patients to participate in healthcare decisions and must inform them of their rights as required by law.
-This includes the right to make informed decisions about their treatment, including care coordination that extends beyond a patient's level of care.
-Patients are provided choice about treatment options.
+This includes the right to make informed decisions with regard to their treatment, including care coordination that extends beyond a patient's level of care.
+Patients are provided choice with regard to treatment options.
 We are committed to providing our patients with information that will promote knowledgeable decisions.